TECH TECH & GADGETS

 Cons

-• Fan noise is audible in quiet scenes at higher brightness settings
+• Fan noise is audible at close range in high brightness mode

 BEST VALUE